 Primary and Secondary Materials

-- PRIMARY Collection In-library use only: Books from 1500's to 1920, emphasis on medicine in 19th Century America.
+- Primary Collection (In library use only): Books from the 1500's to 1920, emphasis on medicine in 19th Century America.
 Includes original works by Benjamin Rush, John and Charles Bell, and Daniel Drake.

-Books from 1920 to present on the history of medicine, pharmacy, and nursing; these books may be checked out.
+- Seconday Collection (Items may be checked out): Books from 1920 to present on the history of medicine, pharmacy and nursing.

 - Collection of over 1000 medical instruments and equipment from 19th century.
 Also catalogs of medical instruments from leading manufacturers in 19th and early 20th century.

-- Collection includes photographs of medical graduates, residents, faculty; the buildings of the Medical Center; hospitals and offices from 19th Century in Cincinnati; medical art; physicians, nurses.
+- Collection includes photographs of medical graduates, residents, faculty; the buildings of the Medical Center; hospitals and offices from the 19th Century in Cincinnati; medical art; physicians; nurses

 - Oral history videorecordings of interviews with important physicians, scientists, and other health professionals in Cincinnati medical history, e.g. Deans of the College of Medicine, Department Chairmen, Researchers, Faculty, etc.

-- Information about graduates of the 5 medical colleges that merged or affiliated to become the University College of Medicine in 1916, as well as college announcements and commencements from many years.
+- Information about graduates of the 5 medical colleges that were affiliated with or that merged into the University College of Medicine in 1916, as well as college announcements and commencements from many years.